Couple looking and smiling at each other after successfully dating and living with herpes

 • Topical ointments – If you have a cold sores caused by oral herpes, your doctor may also recommend taking topical ointments to help reduce them [1].
 You can also buy over-the-counter painkillers, topical anti-inflammatory agents, or anesthetics to reduce pain and inflammation.
 [7]

 It’s also important to consult with your healthcare provider about managing the condition even when you aren’t experiencing herpes symptoms.
+Additionally, you can utilize Everlywell's convenient telehealth options to explore oral herpes medication online.
 Lifestyle changes can significantly enhance your quality of life overall, in addition to promoting safe, healthy relationships with sexual partners.

 Communicating with Partners Shows You Care